chrisdone/website/posts/clientside-programming-haskell.markdown

 [ReasonML](https://reasonml.github.io/), Elm,
 [OCaml](https://ocsigen.org/js_of_ocaml/3.1.0/manual/overview).

-As of today 2019, I was personally still using PureScript with Halogen.
+As of 2019, I was personally still using PureScript with Halogen.

 In 2023 have pushed for our team at Artificial Labs to start trying